-#stayhomestayhopeful - Radical Acceptance in a Time of Uncertainty
+Radical Acceptance in a Time of Uncertainty

-By Andrew Harris, MS, LPC, Primary Therapist
+Written by Andrew Harris, MS, LCMHC, Primary Therapist

 In this time of uncertainty, it is both understandable and valid to feel anxious.
-Of course you are anxious; we have never lived through something like this and the amount of information (and misinformation) is overwhelming, to say the least.
+Of course you are anxious; we have never lived through something like COVID-19 and the amount of information (and misinformation) is overwhelming, to say the least.
 While what we are dealing with is unprecedented, there is a skill from Dialectical Behavior Therapy (DBT) that can help us get through this difficult time.

 What is Radical Acceptance?

 Radical acceptance is a distress tolerance skill that is designed to keep pain from turning into suffering.